Creating safer workplaces involves catering for the safety and wellbeing needs of employees of all ages.

 - Workplace environmental changes

-You can read the full report here and we will be launching a range of specific guides based on the recommendations of this work to add to the range of existing articles, videos and resources we have available which provide support for organisations and their workers who are facing the unique challenges of an ageing workforce.
+Our range of specific guides (based on the recommendations of this work), relevant articles, videos and resources we have available which provide support for organisations and their workers who are facing the unique challenges of an ageing workforce are available below:

 Gauging mental health in the workplace - it starts at the top

-EML’s Principal Consultant Anna Feringa discusses stress, and more particularly, mental health in the workplace.
+Workplace Mental Health Expert, Author, Trainer & International Speaker Anna Feringa, discusses stress, and more particularly, mental health in the workplace.

 Preventing manual task injuries